functionguyy/technical_art/C_tutorials/c_variables.md

 `long` | `%ld`, `%lo`, `%lx`
 `unsigned long` | `%lu`, `%lo`, `%lx`

-In the table the format specifiers are comma separated for the 3 notations (Decimal, Octal)
+In the table above the format specifiers are comma separated for the 3 notations (Decimal, Octal, Hexidecimal)
-Use format specifier `%d` with `printf` to print the value in a **signed** Integer type variable.
-And use format specifier `%u` with `pri`is the format specifier used to print the value stored in an **unsigned** integer type variable.

 ```C
 /* code example of printing base signed and unsigned integer type variables */